 Overuse for example.
 One arm must now do the work of two.
 Increasing susceptibility to wear-and-tear conditions, such as RSI (Repetitive Strain Injury).
 There’s no escaping many everyday tasks, but small lifestyle changes can make a big difference.

 Sitting at a computer all day?
 Be disciplined about keyboard breaks.
 Pretend you’re incontinent if you have to.
-Hovering over the mouse puts a lot of stress on the wrist.
+Hovering over the mouse puts stress on the wrist.
 Switch to a vertical mouse for a more a natural, handshake posture.
 A weird looking mouse is a good conversation starter with new workmates.

 Even relatively pedestrian activities can be hazardous.
 After a tenpin bowling outing with workmates, I needed 5 months of physiotherapy.
 The lesson?
 Two arms are needed to take the weight of the bowling ball before you hurl/throw/roll it.
 Gripping anything was painful for weeks.
 Opening a jar of pickled onions was out of the question.
 The physios massaged my damaged tendons.
 Pressing deep under my collarbone with their fingertips.